Gowsi1819/JEE-Concepts/JEEServlet/Servlet_Intro.md

 **5️⃣ Where Is a Servlet Deployed in Tomcat?**

+when we are saving the servlet class(.java file) the Tools(eclipse) will automatically convert it as .class file

-When deployed as a WAR file:
+When deployed as a Project adding in Tomcate then it will save the .class file in webapp.

 tomcat/webapps/yourApp/